Lawrence Tibbett: Biography

-In the early 1930s, Tibbett also appeared in movies.
-His sojourn in Hollywood proved brief, although he was nominated for the Academy Award for Best Actor for his first film, The Rogue Song, a 1930 Metro-Goldwyn-Mayer production with Laurel & Hardy, shot in two-color Technicolor (only a few minutes of footage of the film, as well as the complete soundtrack, is known to survive today).
+In the early 1930s, Tibbett also appeared in movies, after getting his start at Neely Dickson's Hollywood Community Theater.
+His sojourn in Hollywood proved brief, although he was nominated for the Academy Award for Best Actor for his first film, The Rogue Song, a 1930 Metro-Goldwyn-Mayer production with Laurel and Hardy, shot in two-color Technicolor (only a few minutes of footage of the film, as well as the complete soundtrack, is known to survive today).
 Soon after, he starred in another MGM musical film, New Moon, opposite Grace Moore and The Cuban Love Song (1931), with Lupe Vélez.
-In 1935, he made Metropolitan for 20th Century Fox.
+In 1935, he appeared in Metropolitan for 20th Century-Fox.
 This film is notable for its extensive segments of Tibbett's performing operatic arias in a stage setting.
 He also starred in the film The Prodigal in 1931 with Esther Ralston and Roland Young in which he sings "Without a Song."
 His final film was Under Your Spell in 1936.
 Also during the 1930s, Tibbett had a domestic radio program sponsored by the Packard Motor Car Company of America on which he sang formal music.
 The company chose him to announce the Packard 120 to the world on air; he drove one.
 When the firm wanted to sell less expensive cars, they persuaded him to add popular tunes to his repertoire in order to boost sales.
 He also appeared on Your Hit Parade.

 In 1936, with violinist Jascha Heifetz, he founded the American Guild of Musical Artists, the most important labor union for solo performing artists.
 He was the guild's proactive president for 17 years.
 His forceful and articulate advocacy of artistic causes was unique in its day.

-In January 1937, during a rehearsal onstage at the Met for the opera Caponsacchi, Tibbett accidentally stabbed a long-time member of the chorus, Joseph Sterzini, during a fight scene.
-Sterzini died later that day.
+In January 1937, during a rehearsal onstage at the Met for Richard Hageman's opera Caponsacchi, Tibbett accidentally stabbed a long-time member of the chorus, Joseph Sterzini, during a fight scene, causing a small wound in Sterzini's hand.
+Sterzini, who suffered from high blood pressure, died later that day.

 After his operatic career concluded, Tibbett performed in musicals and plays in the early 1950s.
 He spent a summer in stock as the Reverend Davidson in Rain and played Captain Hook in a short-lived tour of the John Burrell staging of Peter Pan that was mounted for Jean Arthur and featured a musical score by the young Leonard Bernstein.
 Veronica Lake played Peter.
 Most notably, Tibbett took over the Italian operatic bass Ezio Pinza's role in Fanny during its original run on Broadway.